 - In addition to the University’s Student Support Services; Welfare, Wellbeing and AccessAbility, and the Students’ Union Advice Service, the Standing Together team can offer practical support and guidance in relation to unacceptable behaviours.
 Our work involves supporting students on a 1:1 basis, and providing holistic support options and referrals, where relevant.
 After an initial needs and risk assessment, we can provide students with options in relation to reporting and support – including those detailed above and below.
 We can also support students in accessing services and coordinating this.
 In order to access this support, please leave your contact email address when completing the online disclosure form.
 For more information, please visit the campaigns tab of this system.

 For more information about University and Students’ Union support, please see: www.le.ac.uk/wellbeing

 - Consider whether there are any practical implications of what’s happened/ is happening e.g. you could consider submitting a mitigating circumstances request if your studies have been, or are affected, and/ or you may have financial or accommodation related concerns.
 You can contact the Welfare team on email@example.com and seek support, without having to disclose any specific details about the incident(s) itself.

-- are an independent and confidential service that support victims through their journey of recovery.
+- Victim First are an independent and confidential service that support victims through their journey of recovery.
 They can support you coping with the after effects of crime and help with reporting to the police.

 - Galop provides emotional and practical support for LGBT+ people.
 They are able to give independent advice to those who have experienced violence, threats, intimidation and/or insults due to their sexual orientation or gender identity.
 Call 0800 999 5428 10am-5pm, Monday to Friday (open until 8pm on Wednesdays and Thursdays).